DomantasStan/IMDB_API/README.md

 GetUniqueGenres: takes no arguuments and returns a list of unique genres of the top 250 IMDB movies.
 This data should help user to pick wanted genre for the movies.
 Request example: http://localhost:5029/api/Movie/GetUniqueGenres

-GetMoviesByGenre: takes one argument genre.
+GetMoviesByGenre: takes one argument: genre.
 Genre can be picked from a list of unique genres described above.
 User can filter movies by one genre at the time.
 This endpoint returns a list of movies which fit to a picked genre.
 Movie information: id, rating, title, genres.
 Results are sorted by rating from highest to lowest.
 Request example: http://localhost:5029/api/Movie/GetMoviesByGenre/Comedy